 If you have a website, then you ought to know about Google Search Console.
 No doubt your site is filled with quality content that’s both compelling and useful to your audience.
 But all that effort to create great content is wasted if your audience can’t find it, right?
 You can use Google Search Console to optimize articles and make sure they’re seen.
 Here you can see site errors, check for broken pages, confirm site indexing, and more.

 In addition, these tools show you how people interact with your site in search results.
-It’s like a private keyhole letting you spy on your website’s behaviour in the larger world of search.
+It’s like a private keyhole letting you spy on your website’s behavior in the larger world of search.
 For example, you can see data such as:

 (Yes, you can see keywords here!)